gfarcas/gfarcas.github.io/_posts/2020-12-02-03-12-2020-terraform-in-oracle.md

 **Note:** The presented tutorial here is based on the official tutorial from Oracle [Terraform: Set Up OCI Terraform](https://docs.cloud.oracle.com/en-us/iaas/developer-tutorials/tutorials/tf-provider/01-summary.htm)
 {: .notice--info}

+You also might think, why would write this code since creating a single VM manually would probbalby be faster?
+But you would be wrong.
+This article is just an example, once oyu apply infrastructure as a code concept on a much broader aspect, in day to day work, then you would see the real avantages

 ## Creating the Oracle Cloud Account

 First of all you need to create an Oracle Cloud account.
 For this, you need to go to the [Signup page](https://signup.oraclecloud.com/) of Oracle.